-It wasn't long ago that many American buyers rejected the Hyundai Sonata as a serious alternative to segment leaders like the Honda Accord or Toyota Camry.
-While the Korean manufacturer's cars undercut Japanese competitors on price, it also delivered poor quality control, questionable reliability and abysmal resale value.
-That has all changed, however, and annual Sonata sales have nearly doubled in just a few years.
+It wasn't long ago that many American buyers rejected the Hyundai Sonata as a serious alternative to leading family sedans like the Honda Accord or Toyota Camry.
+While the Sonata beat those competitors on price, it also delivered so-so quality and reliability, along with abysmal resale value.
+That was then.
+Now the Sonata competes on equal footing.

-As good as the Hyundai Sonata has gotten, though, can it match the wildly popular Nissan Altima, which has earned consistent high marks throughout its lengthy history?
+As good as the Sonata has become, is it better than the wildly popular Nissan Altima, which has earned consistently high marks throughout its life?

-Hyundai's dramatic turnaround has many automotive journalists and buyers rethinking their previous opinions.
-And while there still may be some skeptics, there's a reason Hyundai has done so well in recent years.
+Hyundai's dramatic turnaround has many automotive journalists and buyers rethinking their positions.
+While there still may be some skeptics, there's a reason Hyundai has done so well in recent years.

 Our Verdict: Hyundai Sonata